INTERNATIONAL CRIME FICTION ASSOCIATION

 Call for reviewers

-The editorial and book review teams of Crime Fiction Studies are looking for interest in colleagues who would like to act as peer reviewers and/or book reviewers.
+The editorial and book review teams of Crime Fiction Studies are looking for interested colleagues who would like to act as peer reviewers and/or book reviewers.
 These roles are rewarding and also help to keep abreast of the latest publications in our broad subject area.
 If you would like to peer review for us or become part of the book review team please contact the Editorial Team.

 The next general issue of Crime Fiction Studies is open for submissions.
 If you are interested in submitting an abstract or completed manuscript (or just an inquiry at this stage) please contact the Editorial Team.